No Contact Rule After a Breakup: Why It Works and How to Do It

 It is a self-care strategy of detaching yourself 100% from an unhealthy attachment--- at all costs.

-It is about setting boundaries with your ex and protecting yourself.
-It is about shutting the door and locking it even when you have closure or a conversation or a big breakup moment.
+Having no contact is about setting boundaries with your ex and protecting yourself.
+It's about shutting the door and locking it, even when you've reached closure.
 Usually, the kind of closure you may desire is not possible if an ex-partner has been emotionally unavailable and/or is a narcissist.

-No Contact Rule is a tactical balancing act between taking back control, booting someone out of your life, not going crazy, and keeping your sanity.
-Or if you feel like going crazy, knowing you actually will not go crazy.
+The No Contact Rule is a tactical balancing act between taking back control, removing the person from your life, and maintaining your sanity.

 Look at it this way--- no contact is similar to any other addict who desires to break from their addiction of choice.